litepalette/litepalette.github.io/_notes/2021-06-15-reflections.md

 ---
-title: identifying the intrinsic from extrinsic motivations
+title: Identifying the intrinsic from extrinsic motivations
 excerpt: <!--blank-->
 ---